yellowgg2/easy-redis/README.md

 ## Contribution

-Fork the [repo](https://github.com/yellowgg2/easy-redis) and submit pull requests.
+If you have a great idea to make this better, please email me at `yellowgg2@gmail.com` or fork the [repo](https://github.com/yellowgg2/easy-redis) and submit pull requests.

 **Enjoy!**